alpersonalwebsite/react/01_0_starting.md

 ```

-Don´t worry too much about what´s going on!
+Don't worry too much about what's going on!
 We will see it in detail during this and the upcoming lessons.
 For the moment, just remember that you can use `React + ReactDOM` with...
 * `<script>` tag: locally/externally
 * Node and npm